alwinb/html-parser/README.md

 	- Lexing of rawtext/ rcdata/ plaintext may be incorret in svg and mathml

 * Parser
-	- The tree construction rules for svg and mathml are not properly covered
-	- Neither are the tree construction rules for framesets and template tags
+	- The tree construction rules for template tags
 	- At most three formatting elements should be reopened per family (Noah's Ark)
 	- The Adoption Agency Algorithm for formatting tags is not covered yet
 	- There may be a few remaining exceptions that are not covered yet.